Fundebug/reproduce-ResizeObserver-loop-limit-exceeded/README.md

 # test

-> A Vue.js project for reproducing ResizeObserver loop limit exceed error
+> A Vue.js project for reproducing ResizeObserver loop limit exceed error when using Element UI `el-table`

 ## Build Setup